ahzahraee/my_notes/people_management.md

 **A better approach**

--   First, Maria asks an AI assistant, like [Gemini](https://gemini.google.com/)

--   , to help her develop a meaningful strategy session using a prompt like:
+-   First, Maria asks an AI assistant, like [Gemini](https://gemini.google.com/), to help her develop a meaningful strategy session using a prompt like:

-_"You are a seasoned marketing strategist.
+*You are a seasoned marketing strategist.
 Define 3-4 clear, actionable objectives and a detailed agenda for a half-day team strategy session.
 We want to translate our high-level strategy into a detailed, tactical plan for the year.
 Present the objectives as a numbered list, each with a brief rationale explaining its importance to the session.
 Structure the agenda in three parts: a detailed, timed schedule for the half-day session, a description of each activity, and an explanation of how that activity will help meet the session’s objectives.
-For reference, here are some ideas …<Maria adds the “Strategy Session” document the team contributed to.>"_
+For reference, here are some ideas … (Maria adds the “Strategy Session” document the team contributed to.)*

 Within seconds, she has a list of focused objectives and a tailored agenda that provide a solid foundation for the meeting.
 Maria then spends a few minutes revising the objectives and agenda, giving them the detail and substance that only she can provide.